The Hacker Mindset

 Problem-Solving

 The hacker must be a problem solver.
 This skill comes from repeatedly solving problems without asking someone else to solve it for you.
 Although it may be easier to Google for the solution, or ask someone with more experience, this will bypass the process of learning how to break down problems into manageable units and solve each one analytically.
+ALL hackers have this skill.
+Without it, you will doomed to frustration and mediocrity.
+It's okay to ask for help when you are stuck, and our Technic Hubs community is a great place to ask as there so many knowledgeable and helpful hackers here, but problem-solving is a skill that is only developed and strengthened by practice.

 You might be able to ask and get a quick answer here, but if you solve it yourself, you will be strengthening your analytical and problem-solving skills that will not only serve you well as a hacker, but in all endeavors of life.